-There are many articles like it, but this is the longest (ha!).
+There are many articles like it, but this

 Many good points were raised in this article, by seasoned entrepreneur Marc Andreessen, on why and why not start a start up.
 Many of these points are just simple facts which, in the delusional mind of a start-up founder, can often neglect.
 Many are experiences that have also crossed my path.

 I guess the best way to deal with all of this is to simply – soldier on.

 I have been using Panic

 Like many people, I don’t usually pay for software (unless I have to).
 But, after 2 weeks of trial usage, I voluntarily paid the full price for Coda, and I am glad I did.
 It is a very sweetly written piece of software.
 At its first generation, it has many features that, in my many years of Dreamweaver usage, I didn’t know I would wish for.

 Coda is responsive, much more so than Dreamweaver, on my mac.
 I like its execution of the file browser (it’s closely integrated with Finder), its tabbing features, the FTP and Terminal (which I haven’t used that much).
 The CSS editing is nicely done, although I still like CSSEdit’s grouping features.
 A really neato features in Coda is the web page preview, with integration with WebKit.
 It’s just like a browser built into Coda, and is very convenient for testing.
 Coda also handles line-endings and international text very well.

 Coda is a nicely written piece of software, and it has many features that some software developers could really learn from.
 I wish I had known you sooner, Coda.